 One thing that you may want to change, particularly if you’re not super confident on the bike is your pedals.
 If you ride clipped-in through the summer, you may want to consider switching to flat pedals through winter.
 This will make it slightly easier to get a foot out should you hit a slippery section.
 SPD pedals can also become clogged with snow easily, which flats can also help with.
 It may be worth having a set of flat pedals and shoes to swap over for when the weather really turns.
 We really like OneUp flat pedals – the aluminium ones have a nice wide platform and are super grippy.
 Alternatively their composite platforms are at a great price for a spare pair of pedals.

 If you’re concerned about your main bike taking a beating, getting a hardtail is always a good option.
 Hardtails are fun to ride and during the winter slop when grip is at a minimum on any bike, you might as well just resign to not riding as fast but having fun instead!

 Hardtails require less maintenance than full suspension mountain bikes.
 They have no pivots to maintain, and they have fewer places for mud to get trapped, which makes them easier to clean.

 And hey, who doesn’t want another bike?
 Hardtail frames are cheap too; you could always just swap out your full suspension frame for the season.
 Take a look at the Santa Cruz Chameleon (available in Aluminium or Carbon) or the Specialized Fuse – both great bikes with fun geometry that would make great winter bikes.

-Riding through winter your bike will need more regular maintenance in order to stay working at it’s best, although what you actually do doesn’t need to change a whole lot.
+Riding through winter your bike will need more regular servicing and tune-ups in order to stay working at it’s best, although what you actually do doesn’t need to change a whole lot.
 We’ll be covering this in another article, so keep an eye out for this one soon!
 Alternatively, come see our service shop, winter is a great time to have a major tune-up done!